ogobrecht/console/README.md

 **A T T E N T I O N: As long as we are in beta state you should always run the uninstallation script (`@uninstall/drop_console_objects.sql`) before you install a new version.
-An existing context does not to be dropped.**
+An existing context does not need to be dropped.**

 ## Easy to Install